m1griffin/arrayfunc/README.rst

 Release History
 ===============
+* 8.1.0 - Update to testing and support.
+Centos has been replaced by AlmaLinux due to Red Hat ending long term support for Centos.
+          No actual code changes.
 * 8.0.1 - Technical bump to version number to include update information.
 * 8.0.0 - Performance improvements in add, sub, mul, neg, abs, ceil, floor, trunc, sqrt, degrees, radians.
 Asum will now use error checking